 Are there exceptions to this rule?A:

 Yes.
-Section 97.113 provides for two situations where a person may accept compensation for being the control operator of an amateur station:
+Section 97.113 provides for four situations where a person may accept compensation for being the control operator of an amateur station:

 - As an incident of a teaching position during periods of time when an amateur station is used by that teacher as a part of classroom instruction at an educational institution.